duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-The DuckLake needs a storage layer (both object storage and block-based storage works) and a catalog database (any SQL-compatible database works).
+The DuckLake needs a storage layer (both blob storage and block-based storage works) and a catalog database (any SQL-compatible database works).

 </div>